 Anyone that’s followed Windows 10 closely already knows that Microsoft isn’t releasing new versions of Windows like it used to.
-Instead of giving its operating system (OS) an overhaul every few years, Microsoft created Windows 10, which was released as a platform where smaller, tangible semi-annual free updates have become the norm.
+Instead of giving its operating system (OS) an overhaul every few years, Microsoft created Windows 10, released as a platform that gets smaller yet tangible semi-annual free updates.

 Windows 10 news

 This new approach is working out impeccably.
 Windows 10 has taken Windows 7’s mantle as the most popular OS, even exceeding 800 million users (and getting closer to that one billion mark with every passing day).
 This is thanks in large part to the continual updates, the most recent of which is the Windows 10 May 2019 Update.